cupcakearmy/directus-remote-trigger/README.md

 ![Screenshot](https://i.imgur.com/Cnl3PBn.png)

+> ## ⚠️ As of Directus 9 this is mostly solved natively and you should use the biult in webhooks

 ## Motivation

 I needed a way to trigger my Vercel build as the native hooks support in the settings page would require a hook for each crud operation on each collection.